cosmos/cosmos-sdk/docs/core/baseapp.md

    as `Msg`s are not processed.
 Usually, the [`AnteHandler`](../basics/gas-fees.md#antehandler) will check that the `gas` provided with the transaction is superior to a minimum reference gas amount based on the raw transaction size, in order to avoid spam with transactions that provide 0 gas.
-4. Ensure that a each `Msg`'s fully-qualified service method matches on of the routes inside the `msgServiceRouter`, but do **not** actually process `Msg`s. `Msg`s only need to be processed when the canonical state need to be updated, which happens during `DeliverTx`.
+4. Ensure that each `Msg`'s fully-qualified service method matches on of the routes inside the `msgServiceRouter`, but do **not** actually process `Msg`s. `Msg`s only need to be processed when the canonical state need to be updated, which happens during `DeliverTx`.